gdc3000/wa_collisions/README.md

 ### Limitations

-- The project can be installed through the setup.py, but it is not available for download pip.
+- The project can be installed through the setup.py, but it is not available for download via pip.
 - The functionality has been tested extensively on Seattle data, but it has not been tested for any other cities.

 ### Licensing and Acknowledgements